onmcu/powercycling/README.md

 `PowerPorts::find` takes the port on the hub directly above the device and requires that hub to do per-port power switching.
 A hub without switches (_ganged_) still _accepts_ `PORT_POWER` and answers it by disabling the port.
-Although this causes the device to disappear from the bus, it leaves VBUS on the whole time, no actual power cycling.
+The device disappears from the bus, but VBUS stays on: no power cycle.

 Hubs chained behind a PPPS-capable hub usually report _ganged_ switching.
 The port that does cut VBUS then sits further up and feeds the entire chain of hubs,